 Playing by unwritten rules is often used by blacks to navigate societal bias.
 New York Times bestselling author and attorney Lawrence Otis Graham wrote a compelling piece for the Princeton Alumni Weekly detailing how the myth of a privilege shield was shattered when his son was confronted with racism.

 “When Trayvon Martin was shot, that was the first time that it became apparent to my children that even if they’re innocently walking through their neighborhood, a security or police officer, or even a resident, could cause them harm, even in they were completely in the right,” says Graham.
 Despite this factor, Graham says he’s never considered moving his family abroad.
+He has, however, made sure his family knows what you do if you are on the receiving end of police brutality and what to do if you are falsely arrested.

 “I look at this as a domestic issue that can actually be changed and be improved, in the same way that Rosa Parks and others in Alabama were told to leave the South instead of trying to change its discriminatory policies.”